TO THE MEMBERS OF BERGER PAINTS INDIA LIMITED

-(c) According to the information and explanations given by the management the titledeeds of immovable properties included in property plant and equipment are held in thename of the company except for certain immovable properties acquired through schemes ofamalgamation/arrangements.
-As explained to us registration of such title deeds are inprogress.
+(c) According to the information and explanations given by the management the titledeeds of immovable properties included in Property plant and equipment are held in thename of the Company except for certain immovable properties aggregating Rs.
+1.81 croresas at March 31 2019 acquired through schemes of amalgamation/arrangements as set out innote 4(a)(i) to the standalone Ind AS financial statements.

 (ii) The management has conducted physical verification of inventory at reasonableintervals during the year and no material discrepancies were noticed on such physicalverification.

 (iii) According to the information and explanations given to us the Company has notgranted any loans secured or unsecured to companies firms Limited LiabilityPartnerships or other parties covered in the register maintained under section 189 of theCompanies Act 2013.
 Accordingly the provisions of clause 3(iii)(a) (b) and (c) of theOrder are not applicable to the Company and hence not commented upon.

 (iv) In our opinion and according to the information and explanations given to us theCompany has not advanced loans to directors/ to a company in which the Director isinterested to which provisions of section 185 of the Companies Act 2013 apply and hencenot commented upon.
 Provisions of section 186 of the Companies Act 2013 in respect ofloans and advances given investments made and guarantees and securities given have beencomplied with by the Company.